FortinetCloudCSE/k8s-201-workshop/content/03_participanttasks/Task4_2_Creating_Managing_ConfigMaps_Secrets.md

 2024-05-14_10:57:18.63417 INFO: 2024/05/14 10:57:18 applying a partial fos config...
 2024-05-14_10:57:19.42525 INFO: 2024/05/14 10:57:19 fos config is applied successfully.
 ```
+- Delete ConfigMap

+use `kubectl delete cm <configMap Name> to delete configmap, however
-Delete a ConfigMap will not delete configuration on cFOS, however, you can create a ConfigMap with delete command to delete the configuration.
+delete a ConfigMap will not delete configuration on cFOS, but you can create a ConfigMap with delete command to delete the configuration.

+- Update ConfigMap

 Update a Configmap will also update the configuration on cFOS

-#### Create ConfigMap for cFOS to delete a Firewall Config
+- #### Create ConfigMap for cFOS to delete a Firewall Config

 ```bash
 apiVersion: v1